seanhess/serials/README.md

 serials
 =========

-We aim to create a podcast-like experience for reading serial publications on the web.
+Serials aims to be a podcast-like experience for reading serial publications on the web.

-There are many great books and webcomics are being published openly on the web today.
+Many excellent books and webcomics are being published openly on the web today.
 Most of those are published one chapter at a time.
 It's awesome that authors are self-publishing, but this format makes it hard to keep track of your progress.

 The system will scan sources to create a table of contents for each book.
 It will notify subscribers, and keep track of their reading progress.